unifiedfx/deviceview-deploy/README.md

 Note: The column name is case sensitive and must match exactly and the first column must be 'id' as this is used to match the target device.
 Note: The advanced sample [targets.csv](src/advanced-group/targets.csv) and [commands.txt](src/advanced-group/commands.txt) files includes examples of using parameterized commands.
+Note: In the future a global set of parameters will be available to all commands, this will allow for a single parameter to be used across all commands.
+This is ideal for passwords to be passed from GitHub Secrets so they are not stored in the repository.

 ### Branching